Nick-Chapman/EarleyM/README.md

-# Earley Parsing with Monadic Combinators
+# earley-parsing

-Haskell implementation of Monadic-style combinators for Earley Parsing.
+Monadic-style combinators for Earley Parsing.

 These combinators support left-recursive and ambiguous grammars, but provide a standard monadic parser interface.
 This implementation re-works an earlier Ocaml implementation: